Jury Duty (film): Plot

-After reading up on the law and further investigating, both of which are activities prohibited under standard instructions to jurors, Tommy finds some evidence after seeing a picture of Carl Wayne Bishop on the window of a store, finally convincing the jurors that Bishop is not guilty; they celebrate.
+After reading up on the law and further investigating, both of which are activities prohibited under standard instructions to jurors, Tommy finds some evidence after seeing a picture of Bishop on the window of a store, finally convincing the jurors that Bishop is not guilty; they celebrate.
 Unfortunately, later on, Monica finds Peanut and follows him up to Tommy's luxury suite, with security guard Murphy following her.
 Even though Tommy tries to explain that he is now a changed person, she is deeply upset with how he used them and walks out in tears.

-Later, the Judge declares a mistrial and arranges another hearing at a later date.
+Later, Judge Edward J. Powell declares a mistrial and arranges another hearing at a later date.
 Back at the trailer park, Tommy goes mining for polystyrene with Jed at the city dump.
 After seeing many polystyrene containers with fast food logos on them, Tommy realizes that the murderer was an environmentalist.
 He calls Monica, who immediately hangs up on him, but he goes looking for Frank, another fellow juror, who was also obsessed with the environment.
 Later that night, someone meets another man named Frank who thanks him for volunteering to do jury duty on his behalf while he was on vacation, only to be killed with a stun gun.
 The killer is revealed to be Frank, the man Tommy was seeking.
 Tommy arrives at the same house and relays his new evidence to Frank, asking him to help find Monica at the library she works at in order to convince her that his evidence is genuine.

 When they arrive at the library, Frank reveals to Tommy and Monica that he was the killer.
 He ties them up and attempts to stab them with a sharp jagged knife.
-He tells them that he committed the terrible murders and framed Carl Wayne Bishop because he thought there was no truth and justice in the world.
+He tells them that he committed the terrible murders and framed Bishop because he thought there was no truth and justice in the world.
 With Peanut's help, however, they manage to subdue Frank and knock him unconscious.

-Tommy is given a check for his contribution to the case, and Monica starts dating Tommy.
+Tommy is given a check for his contribution to the case and Monica starts dating Tommy.
 He uses his earnings from erotic dancing towards law school and eventually becomes an attorney.
 Meanwhile, Peanut is shown accomplishing his lifelong dream of becoming a contestant on Jeopardy!.